disuye/fontchaos/README.md

 # Installation
 Fonts *do not* need to be installed on your system.
 Simply collect all the OTF/TTF fonts you want into a dedicated folder, preferably somewhere easy to reach like your Desktop.
 Font Chaos will *only* access fonts from that one specific folder.

+Written in VSCode.
+Tested OK in Processing 4.

 # Edit These Variables
 ```java
 String theWord = "# font chaos !";